 We recommend investing in broadly diversified investment funds like exchange-traded funds, aka ETFs.
 These have a lot of benefits, and you can read about them here.
 The recommended mix of stock, bond, and alternative funds in your portfolio depends on how long you have to invest — generally, the longer your timeframe, the more exposure to the stock market you can “afford.”

 We also recommend investing a bit at a time, regularly, rather than making a large deposit all at once.
-This allows you to invest without having to guess when the best day to do it might be.
+As mentioned above, this allows you to invest without having to guess when the best day to do it might be.
 If you’re investing a little bit consistently, you’ll be in on some up days and some down days, and pay an average price over time.

 Is now a good time to invest a lump sum?